This post may contain affiliate links. Read our disclosure policy

 How to Boil Eggs in the Air Fryer

-1. Set Air Fryer to air fry mode and set the temperature to 300F
+Set the Air Fryer to the “Bake” mode and set the temperature to 260F.
+Remove eggs straight from the fridge.

 Air Fryer Boiled Eggs Tips